Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

  - [ ] any type of inheritance
  - [ ] multilevel
  - [x] hierarchical

+`Hybrid inheritance is a composition of multiple and hierarchical inheritances`

 #### Q22.
 A language that does not support polymorphism but supports classes is considered what?
  - [x] an object-based language